Published on

 await builder.Build().RunAsync();

-the application consists of an api service for publishing messages and a background worker for reading them. the api service sends the message to redis channel:
+The application consists of an API service for publishing messages and a background worker for reading them.
+The API service sends the message to Redis channel:

 Api/Program.cs